ccarabine/Churchbarn-holiday-let/README.md

 * Clickable links will highlight in the active colour(var)
 * Active page, the link colour will be in bold.

+* Value: The navbar will allow user to easily navigate from page to page, across all devices, eliminating need to use a ‘back button’.
 See below the view on all devices :

 ![Navbar on all largedevice](assets/uxd/navbar-largedevice.PNG)